What are moral rights?

 Who is entitled to provide moral rights clearances?

 In principle, all songwriters and performers need to provide moral rights clearances whenever their musical works and performances are adapted or used for another purpose than intended by their creators.
-This is usually done together with the of as part of the between a creator, , or and those adapting the musical work or performance.
+This is usually done together with the The process of granting permission to use copyrighted material, such as a musical work or sound recording. of The rights to control or receive payment for the commercial exploitation of works, performances, sound recordings, and broadcasts. as part of the A common term used in the music industry to describe an agreement or contract between a creator and a record label or publishing company. between a creator, A company that represents songwriters, supporting their career development, monetizing musical works, and protecting copyrights. , or A company that invests in, manufactures, distributes, promotes, and monetizes sound recordings on behalf of the artist. and those adapting the musical work or performance.

 In some countries, songwriters and performers can waive their moral rights by contract.
 In many other countries, songwriters and performers retain their moral rights and, thus, the right to object to disrespectful distortions or uses of their musical works and performances, even if they transferred all their rights by contract.